Truck Accident Attorneys in Detroit, Michigan

 Head Injuries

-The severe impact from the crash can cause victims to hit their heads, leading to head and brain injuries.
+The severe impact of the crash can cause victims to hit their heads, leading to head and brain injuries.
 Traumatic brain injuries, concussions, and closed head injuries are all common.

 Spinal Cord Injuries